France Weather, climate and geography

 A popular year-round destination, France has an affable climate boasting long hot summers and cool winters, which bring snow to higher ground.
-Summer (June-August), when it is warm and sunny across much of the country, is peak tourist season.
-If you’re visiting at this time, prepare to face crowds at major sights, attractions, and coastal resorts, particularly along the French Riviera.
+Summer (June-August) is warm and sunny across much of the country; this is peak tourist season.
+If you're visiting at this time, prepare to face crowds at major sights, attractions, and coastal resorts, particularly along the French Riviera.

 Northeastern areas have warm summers and colder winters with rainfall distributed throughout the year and snowfall likely in winter.
 The Atlantic influences the climate of the western coastal areas from the Loire to the Basque region, where the weather is temperate and relatively mild with rainfall throughout the year.
 Summers here can be very hot and sunny – sunburn is a risk if you're unprepared.

-One of the prettiest natural spectacles occurs in Provence between the last week of June and first week of August, when the lavender fields in The Luberon burst into full bloom.
+Provence promises one of the prettiest natural spectacles between the last week of June and the first week of August when the lavender fields in The Luberon burst into full bloom.
 By visiting in mid-June you'll likely miss the tourists, as mid-August is the busiest time of year.

-Light breathable clothing for summer and waterproof winter gear for the mountains all year round.
-In winter, even the Mediterranean resorts often require a sweater or jacket for the evenings.
+Light, breathable clothing for summer and waterproof winter gear for the mountains all year round.
+In winter, even the Mediterranean resorts often require a sweater or jacket for the cool evenings.

 France, the largest country in Western Europe, is bordered to the northwest by the English Channel (La Manche), to the northeast by Belgium and Luxembourg, to the east by Germany, Switzerland, and Italy, to the south by the Mediterranean (with Monaco as a coastal enclave between Nice and the Italian frontier), to the southwest by Spain and Andorra, and to the west by the Atlantic Ocean.
 The country’s loose six-sided shape means it often gets referred to by the informal nickname 'L’Hexagone'.